 - Lake County, CA; Sonoma County, CA; and Beaver County, UT report geothermal energy generation in thousand pounds

-- Inyo County, CA reports sulfur from geothermal resources as sulfur (no unit)
+- Inyo County, CA reports sulfur from geothermal resources as long tons

 A note about “Mixed Exploratory” versus “Federal” categories of production